skelebro1/nordtube/README.md

 ## 🌟 Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you like this project!

 ## 📝 Note

-This is my **personal** theme, there may be some things that you wont like.
+This is my **personal** theme, there may be some things that you won't like.
 You'll need to change that by yourself.

 ## 📩 License